pingcap/docs/sql-statements/sql-statement-set-tiflash-mode.md

 ## MySQL compatibility

-`ALTER TABLE ... .SET TiFLASH MODE ... ` is an extension to the standard SQL syntax introduced by TiDB.
+`ALTER TABLE ...
+SET TiFLASH MODE ...` is an extension to the standard SQL syntax introduced by TiDB.
 Although there is no equivalent MySQL syntax, you can still execute this statement from a MySQL client, or from database drivers that follow the MySQL protocol.

 ## TiDB Binlog and TiCDC compatibility

-When the downstream is also TiDB, `ALTER TABLE ... . .
-SET TiFLASH MODE ... ` will be synchronized downstream by TiDB Binlog.
+When the downstream is also TiDB, `ALTER TABLE ...
+SET TiFLASH MODE ...` will be synchronized downstream by TiDB Binlog.
 In other scenarios, neither TiDB Binlog nor TiCDC will synchronize this statement.

 ## See also